 Peter Skene Ogden State Park

-Visitors of the Peter Skene Ogden Wayside have access to grassy fields, a short trail along the cliff, picnic tables, and clean restrooms.
-Parking is available for cars, trucks, and trailers, but large-vehicle parking is limited.
+Visitors can enjoy grassy picnic areas, short cliffside walking paths, picnic tables, and restrooms.
+Parking is available for cars, trucks, and trailers, though space for larger vehicles is limited.

 Bungee Jumping

-Crooked River High Bridge has a bungee jumping spot typically open from May through October.
+The Crooked River High Bridge is a popular bungee jumping location, typically open from May through October.

 Peter Skene Ogden State Park